Feasibility of Modeling Orthogonal Frequency-Division Multiplexing Communication Signals with Unsupervised Generative Adversarial Networks: Experiments

 Figure~\ref{fig:agg_results_main_exp} summarizes the results of the data complexity experiment for the PSD, EVM, and cyclic prefix evaluations, respectively.
+The $x$-axis tick labels indicate the OFDM symbol length and the allocation size; \emph{e.g.}, ``128-Small'' denotes the test configuration with a 128 symbol length and small allocation size.
 In these plots, the results for each model repetition are shown with circles.
 Also, lines connecting average values across the three repetitions are shown to aid visual interpretation.
-Error bars are omitted from the plots since the dominant source of uncertainty is training variability as reflected by the spread of the three repetitions, and the uncertainties for individual model results are too small to be visible.
+Error bars were omitted from the plots since the dominant source of uncertainty was training variability as reflected by the spread of the three repetitions, and the uncertainties for individual model results were too small to be visible.

-The PSD results in Figure~\ref{fig:agg_results_main_exp} (Top) show that STFT-GAN consistently had the smallest PSD distance relative to the target distribution and was fairly consistent across test conditions.
-On the other hand, PSK-GAN and WaveGAN displayed a wider range of performance, with much larger PSD distances in many cases.
+The PSD results in Fig.~\ref{fig:agg_results_main_exp} (top) show that \ac{STFT-GAN} consistently had the smallest PSD distance relative to the target distribution and was fairly consistent across test conditions.
+On the other hand, \ac{PSK-GAN} and WaveGAN displayed a wider range of performance, with much larger PSD distances in many cases.

-Estimated PSDs for the 256-Medium condition are shown in Figure~\ref{fig:PSD_examples_main_exp}.
-These plots show that the PSD for the generated distribution from WaveGAN suffers from spikes, likely due to the so-called ``checkerboard artifact'' phenomenon mentioned in the Appendix on WaveGAN.
-Also, the spectral density for PSK-GAN is seen to be higher than the target distribution in areas without occupied subcarriers.
-On the other hand, the PSD for STFT-GAN shows excellent agreement with the target distribution.
+Estimated median PSDs for the 256-Medium condition are shown in Fig.~\ref{fig:PSD_examples_main_exp}.
+These plots show that the PSD for the generated distribution from WaveGAN suffered from spikes, likely due to the so-called ``checkerboard artifact'' phenomenon; see the Appendix.
+Also, the spectral density for \ac{PSK-GAN} is seen to be higher than the target distribution in areas without occupied subcarriers.
+On the other hand, the PSD for \ac{STFT-GAN} shows excellent agreement with the target distribution.

-The EVM results in Figure~\ref{fig:agg_results_main_exp} (Middle) display clear trends in performance.
-Specifically, the direct time-series models, PSK-GAN and WaveGAN, show worsening performance as both the OFDM symbol size and allocation size increase, with PSK-GAN edging out WaveGAN, especially for small allocation sizes.
-By contrast, STFT-GAN markedly outperformed the direct time-series models, and did not display a degradation in performance as the symbol size and allocation size increased.
+The \ac{EVM} results in Fig.~\ref{fig:agg_results_main_exp} (middle) display clear trends in performance.
+Specifically, the direct time-series models, \ac{PSK-GAN} and WaveGAN, showed worsening performance as both the OFDM symbol size and allocation size increased, with \ac{PSK-GAN} edging out WaveGAN, especially for small allocation sizes.
+By contrast, \ac{STFT-GAN} markedly outperformed the direct time-series models and did not display a degradation in performance as the symbol size and allocation size increased.
+The \ac{EVM} achieved by \ac{STFT-GAN} ranged between $-$14\,dB and $-$16\,dB, indicating that the recovered constellation fidelity was worse than the target \ac{EVM} of $-$25\,dB by as much as 9\,dB.
+Clues to the source of the lower fidelity are visible in the constellation diagrams described next.